Titan Towers

-1241 East Main Street, also known as Titan Towers, is an office building located in Stamford, Connecticut, United States.
+1241 East Main Street, which was also known as Titan Towers, is an office building located in Stamford, Connecticut, United States.
 It served as the global headquarters for the American professional wrestling and entertainment company WWE from 1991 to 2023.
 WWE, a subsidiary of TKO Group Holdings (TKO), later moved their global headquarters to Washington Boulevard in Stamford, with TKO establishing its headquarters in New York City.

-Overview and history
+History

 Built in 1981 in Stamford, Connecticut, the 94,248 sqft building consists of four stories of office space and four levels of parking.
 The building was reopened as the headquarters of the World Wrestling Federation (WWF, later WWE) on May 13, 1991.
 Prior to the move to Titan Towers, the offices of Titan Sports, the parent company of the WWF, were headquartered at the Cape Cod Coliseum in South Yarmouth, Massachusetts before later moving to Holly Hill Lane in Greenwich, Connecticut and then to 1055 Summer Street in the same town.
 The main exterior logo of Titan Towers has changed over the years to reflect alterations made to the logo of the WWF/WWE.

 According to former WWF executive and on-screen manager Jim Cornette, Vince McMahon's office and the offices of those in charge of wrestling creative were on one side of the building, while Linda McMahon's office and the offices of those in charge of corporate projects were on the other.

 On March 20, 2019, WWE announced their intentions to sell Titan Towers, and relocate their headquarters to 677–707 Washington Boulevard in Stamford, Connecticut.
 It was later reported that after WWE merged with the UFC mixed martial arts promotion in September 2023 to form TKO Group Holdings (TKO), Titan Towers would serve as the headquarters of TKO.
 These reports were later proven incorrect, with TKO headquarters later being revealed as being located in New York City.
 The building currently has no affiliation with WWE or TKO, as WWE completed their move to the Washington Boulevard headquarters.

 In January 2025, the building was sold to a real estate firm called MB Financial Group for $3.75 million USD.
 It is to be converted into an apartment complex.

+In February 2026, urban explorers illegally entered the building at night, filming a 57-second video of gym, office and kitchen equipment retained, as well as sporadic memorabilia left behind, such as a WrestleMania 31 plaque and an early 2000s copy of WWE Magazine.